-Market trends in 2020 will be carefully monitored by the Group's businesses.
+Market trends in 2021 will be carefully monitored by the Group's businesses.
 Cyber 1 Group has good potential to continue improving its profitability in many areas.
 During the year, the focus will be on volume growth, increased profitability and a reduction in funds tied up in working capital in the Group.
 The Group companies will continue developing services and proprietary product brands, which have accounted for an increased portion of the Group's total sales in recent years.

-The Group's strong balance sheet has created the right conditions for interesting corporate acquisitions.
-The Group's goal is for its earnings growth over a business cycle to amount to at least 5 percent annually.
+The Group's goal is for its earnings growth over the next business cycle to amount to at least 20% and a minimum of 5% annually thereafter.